Tennessee Court Records

 Parties interested in paying Tennessee traffic tickets may pay online, in person, by mail, and in some cities, over the phone.
 There is no central payment website or portal for Tennessee traffic tickets.
 However, in towns or counties where online payment is available, interested parties may visit the city or county website.

 Nashville traffic tickets, for instance, can be paid online through the Howard Gentry Criminal Court Clerk.
-Users are required to enter the ticket or citation number to make a payment online.
+Users must typically enter the ticket or citation number to make a payment online.
 Similarly, Knoxville offers an online payment platform for traffic tickets.
-Users may search for traffic tickets using ticket number, driver’s license, social security number, or vehicle information.
+Users may search for traffic tickets using ticket numbers, driver’s licenses, social security numbers, or vehicle information.
 Traffic tickets that individuals cannot pay online include:

 Recipients may consult the ticket, or the court indicated on the ticket for information about available payment options.
 Individuals can also make payments for traffic tickets in person at the courthouse and, where available, Traffic Violations Bureaus.

 To contest traffic tickets, recipients must call or visit the court to schedule a hearing before the ticket's deadline.
-Recipients will be required to pay fines and court fees.
-Should the violation be dismissed, the court will refund all of the fines.
+Recipients may be required to pay fines and court fees.
+Should the violation be dismissed, the court may refund all of the fines.

 Persons convicted of traffic offenses may also have points recorded against personal driving records.
 Tennessee Department of Safety and Homeland Security assigns point values to traffic offenses.
 Depending on the severity of an offense, the points assigned range from one to eight.
 For example: